 New York City has many free and low-cost services for people who use drugs or alcohol.
-In addition to the listings below, you can contact NYC Well 24/7.
+In addition to the listings below, you can contact 988 24/7.

 Harm reduction is a set of practical strategies and ideas aimed at reducing the negative consequences associated with drug use.
 Harm reduction programs offer easily accessible, anonymous services for people who actively use drugs, those interested in recovery, and their family members.